-South African Treasury plans to further cut government spending and reallocate funds to help boost growth in Africa’s most industrialized economy currently hit by recession.
+South African Treasury plans to further cut government spending and reallocate funds to help boost growth in Africa’s most industrialized economy.

 Finance Minister Malusi Gigaba said on Thursday that the country’s Treasury will try to maintain its fiscal target announced in February, despite planned budget cuts.